Hoeijmakers/Plot_FastChem/README.md

         self.plot_TP: Bool
             Turn plotting of the TP profile on or off.
 On by default.

         Methods
         -------
         self.print_species()
             Print the FastChem labels of all available species that can be included in plot_species.
-        self.plot(show==False)
+        self.resolve(name)
+            Takes a species name as a string as input (e.g. H2O1), for use in the figure legend. self.plot(show==False)
             Re-plot the Figure (after changing the plot parameters for instance). set show==True to force plotting the Fig. on-screen, even if outpath is set.